ILIFE A6 Review: More Power and Better Agitation

 This sleek, piano black robot is a thing of beauty.

-The low profile design allows it to go under a lot of furniture – something a Dyson can only dream about.
+Despite the low profile design, it still can go under a lot of furnitures – something a Dyson can only dream about.

 One of the biggest improvements found in the A6 is the motorized brush that no longer has bristles.

 ILIFE calls this the Bladeaway spiral blade rubber brush that has replaced a traditional bristle with rows of rubber blades.